HuiLinZAAS/klebsiella-amr-ecogeography-mobilome-connectivity/README.md

 source("permutation_test.R")
 Runtime
-Bootstrap: < 5 min
+Bootstrap: < 5 minutes
-Permutation test: 5–15 min
+Permutation test: 5–15 minutes
 License

-Academic and research use only.
+For academic use only.